 Rise of Skywalker is almost too much.
 It’s too many characters, too much pandering and all too fast.
 The first forty minutes, if a bit calmer, could be an entire film on its own.
 The film throws a million plots at the audience and simply hopes something sticks.
 It feels almost over-written, everything comes a little too quickly and a little too easily.
 For all its MacGuffin’s though, I will admit that the return of the Sith is particularly exciting.
 The Lazarus-type procedure feels like a common thread tying the story of Rey and the Resistance to distant memories of the Clone Wars.

 There is a lot wrong with this film – such as the heinous side-lining of Rose Tico and a pace so fast you might get whiplash – but its spirit outweighs it all.
 Unsurprisingly, it is clear everyone who made this film loves Star Wars, and while the plot may be inconsistent and thematically unparalleled to The Last Jedi, Rise of Skywalker stands on its own as a thrilling eruption of jam-packed action and discovery.

 Star Wars is about making your own path and finding your family, and Abrams stays true to that in some beautiful ways.
 The Resistance thrives in the face of adversity, and it always will, even if in a so-so film.
 In spite of all it’s flaws, I loved watching Rise of Skywalker.
 I love the universe of this ongoing story so any film is a chance to go there again, and for that I am thankful.
-While this final installment falls short in comparison to its predecessors, it was never going to be perfect, and I’m happy I got to see light win one last time in the Skywalker Saga.
+While this final installment falls short in comparison to its predecessors, it was never going to be perfect, but I’m happy I got to see light win one last time in the Skywalker Saga.